MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azure-ai-ml-endpoints.md

 # Deploy to an AI/ML studio online endpoint using the Azure Developer CLI

-The Azure Developer CLI enables you to quickly and easily deploy to an [Azure ML Studio](https://ml.azure.com) or [Azure AI Studio](https://ai.azure.com) online endpoint.
-This feature is enabled and configured using the `azure.yaml` template file. `azd` supports the following AI/ML studio features:
+The Azure Developer CLI enables you to quickly and easily deploy to an [Azure ML Studio](https://ml.azure.com) or [Azure AI Studio](https://ai.azure.com) online endpoint. `azd` supports the following AI/ML studio features, which you'll learn to configure in the sections ahead:

 * Custom environments
   * Environments can be viewed with [Azure ML Studio](https://ml.azure.com/) under the `Environments` section.